About Basil

 When to Plant Basil Seeds

 Basil is a tender annual that cannot survive through frost.
 Plant your basil seeds outdoors directly into your garden after all danger of frost has passed.
-Or, if you want a head start, plant basil seeds indoors as early as 6 weeks before the last frost and then plant out after you’ve hardened off your seedlings and the weather has warmed.
+Or, if you want a head start, plant basil seeds indoors as early as six weeks before the last frost and then plant out after you’ve hardened off your seedlings and the weather has warmed.

 Where to Plant Basil Seeds

-Choose a location that receives at least 6 hours of direct sunlight each day and preferably in an area sheltered against cold winds.
+Choose a location that receives at least six hours of direct sunlight each day and preferably in an area sheltered against cold winds.
 Basil thrives best in rather poor, gravelly, and well-drained soil.
 When grown in rich garden beds, they make more luxuriant vegetative growth but lose much of their fragrance and flavor.
 Keep in mind that basil leaves can be used in your daily culinary endeavors, so keep your plantings in reach or at least in a garden close to your kitchen.

 How to Plant Basil Seeds